-- Use CTRL-T or click the browser's new tab button to open a new tab. - Use CTRL-W or click the x in the tab to close the tab. - Undo closing a tab by hitting CTRL-Shift-T. - To open a link from the web client in a new tab, CTRL-click the link or right-click the link and select Open Link in New Tab.
-Using this method, you can also open options from the web client's dropdown menus in a new tab - Navigate to the next tab using CTRL-Tab.
-Go to the previous tab with CTRL-Shift-Tab.
+- Use CTRL-T or click the browser's new tab button to open a new tab. - Use CTRL-W or click the x in the tab to close the tab. - Undo closing a tab by hitting CTRL-Shift-Tab. - To open a link from the web client in a new tab, CTRL-click the link or right-click the link and select Open Link in New Tab.
+Using this method, you can also open options from the web client's dropdown menus in a new tab - Navigate from one tab to another using CTRL-Tab on the keyboard.